 2. Urban Outfitters – UO Rewards

 Urban Outfitters is a multinational lifestyle retail corporation headquartered in Philadelphia, Pennsylvania.
-The brand’s loyalty program stands out by engaging customers outside of the buying cycle, giving them multiple ways to earn points.
+The brand’s loyalty program stands out for giving customers multiple ways to earn points.

-- Customers can earn points by submitting reviews (up to three times per month), downloading the app, and even visiting the website (up to five points per month)
+- Customers can earn points by submitting reviews, downloading the app, and visiting the website

 - There are also giveaways, anniversary discounts and early access to upcoming sales